-Equation (16) and Eq.
-(17) present the formulations for calculating the probability of failure and reliability index at time t 355 ($P_f(X, t)$ and $\beta(X, t)$, respectively) conditional on survival in the previous point of time ($t - \Delta t$) considering a time interval of Δt .
+Equations (16) and (17) present the formulations for calculating the probability of failure and reliability index at time t ($P_f(X, t)$ and $\beta(X, t)$, respectively) conditional on survival in the previous point of time ($t - \Delta t$) considering a time interval of Δt .
 The parameter X is a vector of all random variables (the above-mentioned parameters for the current case study).
-For further information regarding derivation of Eq.
-16 and Eq.
-17, see Faber, M. H. (2012).
+For further information regarding the derivation of Eqs.
+(16) and (17), see Faber (2012).